strongdan/blog/_posts/2017-09-03-Magic-Functions.md

 This will output your BASH filepath: 'hello from /usr/local/bin/bash'.

 You can also execute Python files with the .py extension and other Jupyter notebooks using the `%run` magic. `%run foo.py` will print `hello world` to the console.
 It's also possible to write file contents to standard output using `%pycat`.
-Typing `%pycat foo.py` will print `print('hello world')` to the console.
+Typing `%pycat foo.py` will print `print('hello world')`.

 <h3>Setting Environment Variables</h3>